 Yes.
 The church listed on the save the dates is different from the one listed on the wedding invitations and website.
 For personal and logistical reasons we changed churches for the ceremony.

 Black tie formal.
-Please dress modestly in accordance to the rules of the Eastern Orthodox/Melkite Catholic Churches.
-Suits and tuxes do not actually have to be black.
-Red is an acceptable color to wear.
+Please dress modestly in accordance to the rules of the Eastern Orthodox/Melkite Catholic Churches for the ceremony.
+Suits and tuxes do not actually have to be black (we love to see all colors).
+Red is an acceptable color for anyone to wear (wear as much red as you would like ladies!).
 It's fine if your dress doesn't go all the way to the floor.
-Also please do not worry about outshining anyone.
+Also please do not worry about outshining anyone (In Arab culture everyone dresses really really fancy out of love and respect for the couple getting married).
 Feel free to bring extra shoes for dancing!
-Don't hesitate to ask us any and all questions.
+Don’t hesitate to ask us any questions!
+(And yes, we actually would love to hear them.)
+Ladies please don’t wear white or near white clothes (a white or cream background dress with some florals counts as white.
+Small white dots or spots on a dress is fine.
+A colored dress with some white sections is fine).
+A white sweater/cardigan, shawl, purse or even shoes are fine.
+Small children are always welcomed to wear white.

 Knee length and longer pants, skirts and skirt slits only please.
 Typically just above the knee is fine.
 Please no low back or backless tops or dresses.
 Cleavage/chest area should be completely covered, as should the stomach and midriff area.
 You may show your shoulders.
 "Tight" clothes or dresses are not considered inappropriate.
-For weddings spaghetti straps are fine, but no strapless dresses or tops please.
-(Any regular day at church you would not be allowed to wear thin straps.)
+For weddings spaghetti straps are fine, but no strapless dresses or tops please (one shoulder is fine).
+(Any regular day at church you would not be allowed to wear thin straps.
+Many of these churches don’t allow for shoulders to be shown at all.)

 Yes.
 In our church it is always allowed.
 Some women will use a scarf or shawl instead of a lace mantilla.
 Any color is fine.